11 Data visualization with ggplot2

 geom_point(color = "deeppink")

-, so ggplot changed the color of the points “globally”.
+, so ggplot2 changed the color of the points “globally”.

 aesthetics

-The different points shapes symbols commonly used in R are shown in the Figure 11.7 below:
+The different points shapes symbols commonly used in R are shown in the FIGURE 11.6 :

 ggplot(dat, aes(x = gdp_capita, y = cases_per_100k)) +